lucasmllr/xsbert/README.md

 # An Attribution Method for Siamese Encoders

 This repository contains the code to the paper *An Attribution Method for Siamese Encoders* published at *EMNLP'23*.
-You can find the full paper in the ACL Antology and on [arXiv](https://arxiv.org/abs/2310.05703).
+You can find the full paper in the ACL Antology (comming soon) and on [arXiv](https://arxiv.org/abs/2310.05703).

 ## Main Results
-It provides a method to attribute predictions of Siamese Encoders like sentence transformers to their inputs or intermediate representations.\
+It provides a method to attribute predictions of Siamese encoders like sentence transformers to their inputs or intermediate representations.\
-The output takes the form of a feature-pair matrix and can be reduced to a token--token matrix in the case of transformers.
+The output takes the form of a feature-pair matrix and can be reduced to a token-token matrix in the case of transformers.
 For some examples see below.\
 Attributions are theoretically guaranteed to sum up to the total model prediction.
 Therefore, they *faithfully* explain which combinations of features in the two inputs the model looks at for individual predictions.\
 The accuracy of attributions depends on a parameter *N* and we can measure it exactly case by case.
 In the examples below, we calculate the attribution errors explicitly.